BCDA-APS/apsbss/docs/source/ioc.rst

 --------

 #.
 Create the PVs in an EPICS IOC
 #.
-Initialize PVs with beam line name and APS run cycle number
+Initialize PVs with beam line name and APS run number
 #.
 Set PV with the Proposal ID number
 #.
 Set PV with the ESAF ID number
 #.
 Retrieve (& update PVs) information from APS databases